meow-meow1/utrust/README.md

 4. We might also add more comments/blocks of text for test cases if we have juniors working on our tests as well
 5. We would also need to implement different envs handling (with e.g. cyenv or .env)
 6. I didn't feel comfortable hardcoding the instance URL in my repo (even though it's publicly available) but feel free let me know and I will add it right in for your convenience
+7. I went with static methods just as a showcase, in real world scenarios we would still need to follow the classic constructor classes

 ### Installation